 WINDOWS-This is a good time to wash windows, both inside and out and make note of any broken window frames or other problems.

 DECKS AND STAIRS-Inspect your decks/stairs for weak spots or rot.
-If you deck is looking very weathered, this is a nice time to re-stain it.
+If your deck is looking very weathered, this is a nice time to re-stain it.
 Painting and staining is fun, good exercise and will get you outdoors for a while.

 WEEDS- If you have tall weeds growing up close to the house, Spring is the perfect time to get outside and do some pruning.
-Go around with a pair of clippers or even big scissors and cut a three feet path around the base of your house.
+Go around with a pair of clippers or even big scissors and cut a three feet wide path around the base of your house.
 Besides limiting moisture, this will also cut down on spiders coming inside!
-While you’re at it, take a look at the trees on your property and remove lose branches and any excess undergrowth.
+While you’re at it, take a look at the trees on your property and remove loose branches and any excess undergrowth.

 ROOF AND SIDING- Check out your roof to see how it made it through winter, make note of any missing or lifted shingles.
 You can also check out the attic and see if any moisture is coming in from the roof.
 Also take a good look at the siding on the exterior of your house.
 If you see a problem, call housing.